 InsurTechs are catering to these preferences by providing user-friendly platforms.
 For example, InsurTech startup Trov allows a consumer to insure their personal belongings using an app.
 Coverage can be swiped "on" or "off" if a consumer wants coverage or not.
 Some InsurTechs combine digital ease with the human touch, often using technology such as AI, machine-learning and robotics.
 Other InsurTechs are using wearable devices to provide usage-based products integrated with customers' lives in a way not usually associated with insurance.

 Status: New innovations are emerging every day.
 State insurance regulators do not wish to stand in the way of these innovations.
 Instead, they want to work closely with innovators to make sure laws and regulations are being followed and consumers are not being harmed.
-The NAIC Innovation and Technology (EX) Task Force was established in March 2017 to help insurance regulators stay informed on key developments, including new products and services from startup companies, as well as established insurance industry players.
-This marks an important step in state insurance regulatory efforts to increase engagement in new and innovative technologies.
-Task Force members regularly meet to learn more about innovative insurance solutions.
-Task Force members and other regulators also participate in a variety of settings to further the dialogue and learn more about projects underway, including high level insurtech conferences, onsite company visits and meetings in Silicon Valley.
+The NAIC Innovation and Technology (EX) Task Force was established in March 2017 to help insurance regulators stay informed on key developments.
+This includes new products and services from startup companies, as well as established insurance industry players.
+The Task Force marks an important step in state insurance regulatory efforts to increase engagement in new and innovative technologies.